Narendra Mohan Sen

 Narendra Mohan Sen (1887–1963) was an Indian freedom fighter and revolutionary involved with Anushilan Samiti.

 Short biography

 Narendra joined the revolutionary outfit that was known as Anushilan Samiti.
-He played a major role in unifying Jugantar, led by Jadugopal Mukherjee and Anushilan Samiti in the 1920s, after both parties suffered major setback because most of their senior leaders were arrested.
+He played a major role in unifying Jugantar, led by Jadugopal Mukherjee and Anushilan Samiti in the 1920s, after both parties suffered major setbacks because most of their senior leaders were arrested.